ModOrganizer2/pystubs-generation/README.md

 # Mod Organizer 2 - Python stubs generation

-This little project can be used to generate python stubs (`.pyi` file) for the MO2 python interface `mobase`.
+This project can be used to generate python stubs (`.pyi` file) for the MO2 python interface `mobase`.

 ## Using the stubs